jamesridgway/devdeck/README.md

   For example: Slack is implemented as a DeckController.
 Pressing the slack button will then present you with buttons for specific statuses.

+ ## Developing for DevDeck
+ Pull requesta and contributions to this project are welcome.

+ You can get setup with a virtual environment and all necessary dependencies by running:

+    ./setup.sh

+Tests can be run by running:

+    ./run-tests.sh